oli-lang/oli/docs/source/specification.rst

 Versioning
 ^^^^^^^^^^

-Oli language specification follows the semantic versioning convention and rules to versining the document and future specifications
+This specification follows the semantic versioning convention to as versioning policy.

+Just to clarification, related to this document, will be applied as follows

-- Minor specification changes and text fixes will be a new patch version
+- Minor specification changes and text fixes will be a patch version
-- Any syntax new feature addon o removement implies a minor new version
+- Syntax new feature addon o removement or language logical feature is a minor new version
-- Any
+- General changes with stable document releases will be mayor versions

 File extension
 ^^^^^^^^^^^^^^